clunion/shardoverse/README.md

 # Assets

-The following Assets are considered to be used, if their creators/owners do not object:
+The following assets are considered to be used, if their creators/owners do not object:

 * ./assets/audio/effects